Living Like a Sinner, Blessed Like a Saint

 Allow me to offer you an example of what I’m talking about: me.

 If you had any idea just how flawed I am as a human being, it would probably shock you.

-If you knew the reality of me, you would not believe that I would have the audacity to write the things that I write.
+If you knew me – really knew me, like a handful of people do – you would not believe that I would have the audacity to write the things I write.

 This post you’re reading right now is a perfect example of what I’m talking about.